How They Work

 - Q: Is there a single recommended pattern for installing Golfkicks?

-- A: It depends on the shoe and tread pattern, find flat spots on the sole and distribute similar to a golf shoe, 8 or 9 cleats on a single adult shoe.
+- A: It depends on the shoe and tread pattern, find flat spots on the sole and distribute similar to a golf shoe, 8 cleats on a single adult shoe.